Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter02.md

         at <main-block>(test.kx:5)
 ```

-There is an explanation in ''\\nameref{Deconstructing and Pattern Matching Assignment}'' about those.
+There is an explanation in ''\\nameref{Destructuring and Pattern Matching Assignment}'' about those.

 ### Basic Data Types